codica2/script-best-practices/README.md

   * It should always return 0 on success or different value in other case, it would be great if you can handle those

+* **Security**

+  * Don't store your credentials in shell scripts, people can have access to your script.
+Use `ENV` variables or vaults instead.

 * **Useful Tips**

   * Prefer absolute paths `/home/user/file` instead of relative `~/file`